J-Ivanoski/BookStore/README.md

 # BookStore
-This is an Lab University exercise also working with team.
+This is a Lab University exercise, working with a team.

 About the project:
 We are creating an ecommerce online book store and using technologies: Java Spring Boot,Spring Security,